"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 "This is personal for Jill and me, it's personal for many of you in this room.
 Our goal is to double the rate of progress, to make a decade's worth of advances in cancer prevention, diagnosis, treatment and care in five years."

-This seamless integration of personal experience with public policy represents the Type 2's natural approach to leadership—drawing on lived experience to inform systems of care.
+This seamless integration of personal experience with public policy represented the Type 2's natural approach to leadership—drawing on lived experience to inform systems of care.

 Empathy as Political Force: Redefining Leadership

-Perhaps Biden's most significant legacy will be his role in redefining political leadership to include emotional intelligence and empathic connection as central rather than peripheral qualities.
+Perhaps Biden's most significant legacy will be his role in demonstrating that emotional intelligence and empathic connection can be central rather than peripheral qualities in political leadership.

-In an era often dominated by performative toughness and ideological purity tests, Biden's Helper approach offers an alternative model—one that values bridge-building over base mobilization, personal connection over partisan advantage, and healing over winning at all costs.
+In an era often dominated by performative toughness and ideological purity tests, Biden's Helper approach offered an alternative model—one that valued bridge-building over base mobilization, personal connection over partisan advantage, and healing over winning at all costs.

-This doesn't mean sacrificing policy substance—indeed, Biden's legislative record is substantial.
-Rather, it represents an integration of policy with personality, substance with style, that reflects the Helper's holistic approach to human interaction.
+This doesn't mean sacrificing policy substance—indeed, Biden's legislative record is substantial, including the American Rescue Plan, the Bipartisan Infrastructure Law, the CHIPS and Science Act, and the Inflation Reduction Act.
+Rather, it represented an integration of policy with personality, substance with style, that reflected the Helper's holistic approach to human interaction.

-Joe Biden's presidency offers a fascinating case study of Enneagram Type 2 leadership in action—with all its distinctive strengths, characteristic challenges, and evolutionary potential.
-From his natural gift for empathic connection to his occasional struggles with assertive boundary-setting, from his transformation of personal tragedy into public service to his bridge-building across divides, Biden embodies the Helper's journey in public life.
+From his natural gift for empathic connection to his occasional struggles with assertive boundary-setting, from his transformation of personal tragedy into public service to his bridge-building across divides, Biden embodied the Helper's journey in public life.

 As Biden himself has often said: